We flew in first class on the Delta Airbus jet that Boeing tried to keep out of the US. Here’s what it was like.

 - Benjamin Zhang/Business Insider

-After the snack service, I decided to stretch my legs at the front of the first class cabin.
-To my right was the galley…
+After the snack service, I stretched my legs at the front of the first-class cabin.
+To my right was the galley …

 - source